-It is an option, and when done the right way - a very good option.
+It is an option, and when done the right way - a very good choice.

-Key Point: Keto diets have impressive benefits and many people enjoy them, but they're not the right fit for everyone.
+Key Point: Keto diets have important benefits and many people enjoy them, but they're not the right fit for everyone.

 40. Where Can I Find a Keto Diet Meal Plan?

 If you'd like a 7-day keto meal plan, just enter your details below to get a PDF copy sent to you.